-Yo started to handmake most of our set up items, usually having to design the piece first as what we wanted didn't exist yet.
-He crafted racks and shelves from wood and bamboo, jewellery stands from old branches, and eventually learned to weld to make our super sturdy metal clothing frames.
+Yo started to hand make most of our set up items, usually having to design the piece first as what we wanted didn't exist yet.
+He crafted racks and shelves from wood and bamboo, jewellery stands from old branches, and eventually he learned how to weld to be able to make our super sturdy metal clothing frames.
 He was in his element, and all the creativity was what drove us forward to make our business the very best she could be.

 I turned my focus toward our online presence, and forged my own Surya path better developing our website.
 In 2011 I immersed myself in learning everything I could on web design, marketing and all the other basics you need now to run a successful business.

-This ultimately meant better images of our products, and in November that year we gathered together a few of our favourite people and went and had ourselves a little big photo shoot!
+This ultimately meant that we needed better images of our products, and in November that year we gathered together a few of our favourite people and went and had ourselves a little big photo shoot!

 Since then we've worked with many models and a few different photographers.
 I absolutely LOVE it - the culmination of our creative year is our clothing designs being worn by these amazing, professional women (and men), being shot by a photographer who is so, SO creatively capable and inspiring.
 It's the dream end result of everything we work towards all year.

-Yo still finds it a little strange ... although he gets into it when he needs to.
+Yo still finds it a little strange ... although he gets in (and out of) the way when he needs to.